Myth and Lore

-All who die shall be reborn
+All who die will be reborn

-Corn and grain, corn and grain,
+Corn and grain, corn and grain

-All that falls will rise again
+All that falls will rise again”

 A concept depicting ecology and interaction within the South American rain-forest: Visually, all animals are to scale: Recipient of the Gold Award (Book Category) from Society of Illustrators Los Angeles, ‘Illustration West 41’, 2002